TL;DR

 As an affiliate, we earn on qualifying purchases.

-It is not yet clear what specific events or developments triggered this surge in media mentions.
-Intel has not publicly commented, and industry sources are speculating about various factors, including product launches, strategic shifts, or geopolitical influences.
-The precise cause remains under investigation.
+It is not yet clear what specific events or announcements triggered the surge in media mentions.
+Intel has not issued a statement explaining the increase, and industry sources have only speculated about potential causes, including product launches, strategic partnerships, or industry-wide developments.
+The true driver of this media attention remains to be confirmed.

 As an affiliate, we earn on qualifying purchases.